ArctosDB/documentation-wiki/_documentation/bulkloader.markdown

     `taxonomy.scientific_name`
     -   Sorex cinereus
     -   Soricidae
--   Formula "A sp.": Any accepted `taxonomy.scientific_name` where scientific name is also genus plus " sp."
-    -   Sorex sp.
 -   Formula "A cf.": Any accepted `taxonomy.scientific_name` plus " cf."
     -   Sorex cf.
 -   Formula "A ?": Any accepted `taxonomy.scientific_name` plus " ?"